 A separate three month plan is available for the summer.
 There is an enrollment fee of $40 for this plan.

 If you wish to enroll, you must do so prior to the due date of the Student eBill.
 To enroll, go to TMS directly at www.afford.com.
 The University will be electronically notified that you have enrolled in the payment plan when the TMS application is complete and the enrollment fee has been paid.

 The fall/spring term budgeted amount is credited to the student's FSU account.
 If you are delinquent in your payment to TMS, the University will consider your Student eBill unsatisfied.

 No credit is given for a term's work nor a degree conferred until all charges have been satisfactorily settled.
 Failure to make satisfactory financial arrangements can result in delay of graduation, denial of registration privileges, removal from classes and housing, withholding of transcripts and/or referral to a collection agency or attorney.

-If the University deems it necessary to engage the services of a collection agency or attorney to collect or to settle any dispute in connection with an unpaid balance on a student account, the student will be liable for all collection agency and/or attorney's fees, reasonable expenses and costs incurred.
-Accounts referred to a collection agency are reported to a credit bureau(s) and are subject to the State Intercept program.
+If the University deems it necessary to engage the services of a collection agency or attorney to collect or to settle any dispute in connection with an unpaid balance on a student account, the student will be liable for all collection agency and/or attorney's fees, reasonable expenses, and costs incurred.
+Accounts referred to a collection agency are reported to credit bureaus and are subject to the State Intercept program.